Widely available Supported across all major browsers. Safe to use in production.

 • Using overflow

-The overflow CSS property sets the behavior for when content doesn't fit in an element.
+The overflow CSS shorthand property sets the desired behavior when content does not fit in the element's padding box (overflows) in the horizontal and/or vertical direction.

 Cautions